fortran-lang/fprettify/README.md

 * All operators are surrounded by exactly one whitespace character, except for arithmetic operators.
 * Removal of extraneous whitespace and consecutive blank lines.
 * Works only for modern Fortran (Fortran 90 upwards).
+* By default, fprettify causes changes in the amount of whitespace only and thus preserves revision history.

 ## Requirements